Do you think you have explored Wrocław and its neighbourhood quite well enough?

 11. Rudawy Janowickie, Sokolik

 Fancy a lush nature area to go hiking near Wroclaw?
-Then head to Sokoliki in Rudawy Mountains where a scenic nature trail awaits you amidst lush nature.
-Sokoliki also remains a hot favorite among rock climbers in the Lower Silesian region, and the best part is, it’s located just 2 hours away from Wroclaw.
+Head to Sokoliki in Rudawy Mountains where a scenic nature trail awaits you amidst lush nature.
+Sokoliki is also a top pick among rock climbers in Lower Silesia.
+The best part however is, it’s the location which is merely 2 hours away from Wroclaw.

-The stunning landscape from the viewing point located atop the rocks makes it worth for every nature lover.
+The stunning landscape from the viewing point located atop the rocks makes it worth your while.

-Quite often, Sokoliki is referred to as Falcon Mountains, and it can be easily reached by taking a Koleje Dolnośląskie train from Wroclaw to Trzcińsko.
-You have to park your vehicle at Karpnicka Pass if you decide to go there by road.
-The hike from the base takes almost 45 minutes to complete.
+Quite often, Sokoliki is referred to as Falcon Mountains, and it can be reached by taking a Koleje Dolnośląskie train from Wroclaw to Trzcińsko.
+You have to park your vehicle at Karpnicka Pass if you decide to go drive there.
+The hike from the base takes almost 1 hour to complete.

 Enroute to the top of the Falcon Mountains…

-Don’t forget to visit Szwajcarka Chalet near the parking spot.
-The hike is a cakewalk & fun for people of any age group!
+Don’t forget to visit Szwajcarka Chalet near the parking area.
+The hike is easy & doable for people of any age group.

 Distance from Wrocław: 110 km, 1 hour 45 minute drive

-More popular as the Table Mountains, the Stołowe Mountains are a perfect nature escape to plan a hiking near Wroclaw.
-Stołowe is located in the heart of Sudetes – one of the oldest mountains in Europe!
-The Stołowe Mountains National Park is a part of the 42-kilometre-long mountain range that spreads from Poland up to the Czech Republic.
+More popular as the Table Mountains, the Stołowe Mountains are a popular attraction in the Sudetes.
+If you’re looking for a perfect nature escape near Wroclaw where you can experience excellent hiking, Stołowe mountain is the place to be.
+Positioned in the heart of Sudetes – one of the oldest mountains in Europe, the Stołowe Mountains National Park is a part of the 42-kilometre-long mountain range that spreads from Poland up to the Czech Republic.

 Distance from Wrocław: 122.3 km, 1 hour 48 minute drive